Care home regional directors compete in charity cook off

 Wendy and Dannie are keeping their cards very close to their chests regarding what they will be cooking but they have been practising hard!
 Wendy comments: “Dannie and I are passionate about the Foundation and we’re both relishing the chance to be able to raise funds and give back.
 I’d class myself as a solid home cook so I think we’ll go for a classic menu and all will be well.”

-General Manager of Newton House care home, Sonia Fairhurst, said: “We are all so proud of Wendy and Dannie for taking part in this challenge, they really are amazing – is there nothing they can’t do!
+General Manager of Cedars Bourne care home, Rebecca Aldred said: “We are all so proud of Wendy and Dannie for taking part in this challenge, they really are amazing – is there nothing they can’t do!
 They will raise so much money for the Foundation, we think they are absolute super stars!

 To support Wendy & Dannie visit: Dannie & Wendy's JustGiving page